ALYAN-ALAM/Alyan1/README.md

 - 👋 Hi, I’m @Alyan1
-- 👀 I’m interested in CyberSecuirty.
+- 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently learning  cybersecuirty and website development.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alyanalam780@gmail.com

 <!---